 |Advantages||Detail maps, take less space||Small size, located places like ATM and hospitals, etc||Travel guide, point of interest suggestion, small size||Detail maps, voice navigation, TripAdvisor review|

 |Disadvantages||Cache area too small||OSM maps are not detailed||OSM maps are not detailed||Maps size too big|

 |Final Verdict||Good only if you want to save small area||Decent offline maps with small size||Great travel guide with built-in maps||Details maps for route planning and navigation|

 In this article, we compare 4 best offline maps and here is the final verdict.

-If you first priority is detailed maps, and the size not an issue then go for HERE maps.
-It’s the best option when you are going for a big vacation.
+If your first priority is detailed maps, and the size, not an issue then go for HERE maps.
+It’s the best option when you are going on a big vacation.

-If you need a travel guide with a decent map support go for Triposo or Maps.me.
+If you need a travel guide with decent map support goes for Triposo or Maps.me.